tylertian123/engsci-notes/2024_winter/mie438_microcontrollers/lec13.md

 		* This has diminishing returns
 	* Since state machines are easy for code to understand, many automated systems exist for state machine minimization
 		* These systems are capable of optimizing as much as we want, so we need to specify the correct level of optimization
-* Note that state machine minimization does not necessarily get us faster code; the smaller state diagram can lead to faster execution, or less complexity and code size, etc
+* Note that state machine minimization does not necessarily get us faster code; the smaller state diagram can lead to faster execution, or less complexity and code size, etc., up till a certain point